NYCPlanning/db-template-repo/README.md

 # Dataset Name
-Dataset Name is a datatset used by X for Y and Z.
+Dataset Name is a dataset used by X for Y and Z.

 ## Latest output files
 Type | Shapefile | FileGDB | CSV